storytellingron/ForTheLordRPG-DarkAges/index.md

 ---

-> **Rules Authority & Interpretation**
+**Rules Authority & Interpretation**

->
-> This game assumes careful reading and restrained interpretation.
+- This game assumes careful reading and restrained interpretation.
-> If a bonus, Die Rank, or upgrade is not explicitly stated, it does not exist.
+- If a bonus, Die Rank, upgrade, or exception is not explicitly stated, it does not exist.
-> Do not infer balance, symmetry, or hidden modifiers.
+- Do not infer balance, symmetry, or hidden modifiers.
+- Traits, written DRs, and listed equipment are the only sources of mechanical effect.
+Every skill has an appropriate trait modifier.
-> When unsure, favor simplicity and the written rule over intuition.
+- When unsure, favor simplicity and the written rule over intuition.
+When unsure, favor simplicity and the written rule over intuition.

->
-> **Using AI for Rules Questions**
+**Using AI for Rules Questions**

->
-> When asking an AI about these rules, ask it to:
+When asking an AI about these rules, ask it to:
-> - Cite the relevant section
+ - Cite the relevant section
-> - Avoid assuming unstated upgrades
+ - Avoid assuming unstated upgrades
-> - Prefer Traits and written bonuses over inferred balance
+ - Prefer Traits and written bonuses over inferred balance